-Some of the underwriters and their affiliates have engaged in, and may in the future engage in, investment banking and other commercial dealings in the ordinary course of business with us, including as financial advisor or a financing source in connection with acquisitions we may pursue.
+Some of the underwriters and their affiliates have engaged in, and may in the future engage in, investment banking and other commercial dealings in the ordinary course of business with us.
 They have received customary fees and commissions for these transactions.
 Merrill Lynch represented us in connection with the acquisition of Brut.
-Prior to this offering, Merrill Lynch owned directly or through affiliates 1,875,000 shares and warrants to purchase 937,500 shares of our common stock, respectively, Credit Suisse First Boston owned 1,525,000 shares and warrants to purchase 750,000 shares of our common stock and the other underwriters named in this prospectus and their affiliates in the aggregate owned approximately 3,847,000 shares and warrants to purchase approximately 1,163,000 shares of our common stock, respectively.
-In addition, one of our directors is an officer of an affiliate of Merrill Lynch, one of our directors is a managing director at Morgan Stanley & Co.
-Incorporated, one of our directors is a partner of Sandler O'Neill & Partners, L.P. and one or more officers of the underwriters serve as members of our various advisory committees.
+Prior to this offering, Merrill Lynch owned directly or through affiliates 1,875,000 shares and warrants to purchase 468,750 shares of our common stock, respectively, Credit Suisse First Boston owned 1,525,000 shares of our common stock and the other underwriters named in this prospectus and their affiliates in the aggregate owned shares and warrants to purchase shares of our common stock, respectively.
+In addition, one of our directors is an officer of an affiliate of Merrill Lynch.